 - Has the person specifically asked you to call them?

-A nonprofit organization does not have to buy the state do-not-call list if:
+A nonprofit organization does not have to buy the do-not-call list if:

 - it seeks donations without selling anything.
 That does not qualify as telemarketing under Montana law.

-- it is selling something and is a tax-exempt organization under 501(c)1-(c)6, provided it does not hire third parties to make the calls.
+- it is selling something and is a tax-exempt organization under IRC § 501(c)1-(c)(6), provided it does not hire third parties to make the calls.

-A charity or nonprofit organization is required to buy the state do-not-call list if it is selling something and hires third parties to make the calls.
-If a person requests that your organization not call them again, you must honor the request.
+A charity or nonprofit organization is required to buy the list from the National Do Not Call Registry if it is selling something and hires third parties to make the calls.
+If a person requests that the charity not call them again, the charity must honor the request.